- Search The Registry

-Donaldson's first jazz recordings were with the Charlie Singleton Orchestra in 1950 and then with bop emissaries Milt Jackson and Thelonious Monk in 1952 and he participated in several small groups with other jazz luminaries such as trumpeter Blue Mitchell, pianist Horace Silver, and drummer Art Blakey.
-In 1953, he also recorded sessions with the trumpet virtuoso Clifford Brown, and Philly Joe Jones.
-He was a member of Art Blakey's Quintet and appeared on some of their best regarded albums, including the two albums recorded at Birdland in February 1954 Night at Birdland.
+Donaldson's first jazz recordings were with the Charlie Singleton Orchestra in 1950 and then with bop emissaries Milt Jackson and Thelonious Monk in 1952.
+He participated in several small groups with other jazz luminaries such as trumpeter Blue Mitchell, pianist Horace Silver, and drummer Art Blakey.
+In 1953, he recorded sessions with the trumpet virtuoso Clifford Brown and Philly Joe Jones.
+He was a member of Art Blakey's Quintet and appeared on some of their best-regarded albums, including the two albums recorded at Birdland in February 1954, Night at Birdland.

 He was inducted into the North Carolina Music Hall of Fame on October 11, 2012.
-Also, in 2012, he was named a NEA Jazz Master by the National Endowment for the Arts.
-He is best known for his soulful, bluesy approach to playing the alto saxophone, although in his formative years he was, as many were of the bebop era, heavily influenced by Charlie Parker.
+Also, in 2012, he was named an NEA Jazz Master by the National Endowment for the Arts.
+He is best known for his soulful, bluesy approach to playing the alto saxophone, although in his formative years, as many were of the bebop era, he was heavily influenced by Charlie Parker.